TestingGithub65/Japanese/README.md

 * @choice "Load another from start" goto:AnotherScript (Only translate text in the " ")<br />
 <br />

+Keep track on the progress by using the "issues" features!

 *Questions?
 Ask here on github!*